Our knowledge of orthopaedics. Your best health.

 Chronic diseases that lower your immune system may put you at greater risk for infection after fracture.
 These include:

 You may also be at greater risk because of the lifestyle choices you make.
-These include, first and foremost, smoking and using nicotine products.
-Other factors include having morbid obesity, poor nutrition, or poor hygiene.
+These include:

 Symptoms